tdoersch8/coffeeanalysis/README.md

 ### 2. Build the Docker Image

-Once available, use the following command to run the Docker container:
+Use the following command to run the Docker container:

 ```bash
 ./start.sh